CPT Codes

 The Impact of Errors in CPT Coding

-Mistakes in CPT coding can lead to a plethora of issues, including:
+Mistakes in CPT coding can lead to various issues, including:

 Inaccurate coding can result in claim denials, necessitating additional time and effort to rectify the errors and resubmit the claims.